-This pressure cooker brisket with molasses bbq sauce will blow your mind.
+Pressure cooker brisket with molasses bbq sauce that’ll blow your mind.
 And, don’t forget the brisket wine pairing!

 When I visited Denise of Castello di Sinio a few weeks ago, she was excited for me to try her recent creation.
 I was wowed.